ThomasSpare/Bangrad/README.md

 - As a user I can Search for music
 - As a user I can post links from searches in the forums
 - As a user I can posts comments on threads in the forum
-- As a user I can create a profile and edit it (does not work)
+- As a user I can create a profile and edit it
 - As an admin I can create, edit and delete user from the admin panel
 - As an admin I can delete comments in the forum
 - As an admin I can delete threads in the forum
-- As an admin i can see information about the users in the admin panel
+- As an admin I can see information about the users in the admin panel

 # FUTURE IMPROVEMENTS

-In the user profile page the user could be able to create more advanced setups.
-For instance be able to create folders, name these and fill these with links to music they want to store.
+## Profile Collections

-They could then grant access to these fodlers or share them with other user in the forum.
+The profile page could have more features such as a folder system where the user could save lists of music in different categories or collections.
+The users could then grant access to these folders or share them with other user in the forum.

-Desgin of forum and overall site could be better.
-As I didnt have the time to properly go through the layout of the forum.
+## Advanced Search
 Add advanced search query functionality to the spotipy endpoint.
 The endpoint in script.js can be changed to search for more specific information for music such as tempo, musical keys, danceabilty, popularity, language, locations and much more.

-The spotify credentials should be linked up so that the user dont need to grant the site permission every time.
+Using spotify credentials as tokens for longer periods is also possible.

 # Special thanks